-The Delta Shoppers Mall is a five building strip mall, located along Scott Road Commercial Corridor.
-Constructed and redeveloped in 1972/2004, with 340 surface parking stalls, and including 74,696 square feet of GLA, the mall is 98.6% occupied.
+The Delta Shoppers Mall is a five building strip mall originally constructed as an enclosed shopping mall in 1972 and completely redeveloped to its current format in 2004.
+It has 340 surface parking stalls and and shares an additional 775 stalls with the Superstore that shadow anchors the shopping centre.
+The property is located along Scott Road, a major commercial corridor and north/south arterial between Delta and Surrey, BC.
+Delta Shoppers Mall has 74,696 square feet of GLA and is 100.0% occupied.
 Key tenants include JYSK, TD Canada Trust, One 20 Liquor Store and a One 20 Pub & Grill.